hyperledger/besu-docs/docs/public-networks/reference/evm-tool.md

     ```

 Amount of gas to make available to the EVM.
-The default is 10 billion, an incredibly large number unlikely to be seen in any production blockchain.
+The default is 10 billion, a number unlikely to be seen in any production blockchain.

 ### `price`

 === "Syntax"

     ```bash
-    --price=<gas price in GWei as a decimal integer>
+    --price=<integer>
     ```

 === "Example"